ChuckHeintzelman/laravel-recipes/docs/recipes/artisan/migrate-reset.md

 You can use the `--pretend` option to see what would happen without affecting any data.

 {php}
-$ php artsian migrate:reset --pretend
+$ php artisan migrate:reset --pretend
 {/php}
 {/solution}